DavidZemon/TeamCity.ConanPlugin/README.md

 To begin with, we have a simple build configuration that contains three steps:

-1. The Conan remote repository list is configured to include any custom repositories needed, allowing the following to build steps to pull any private dependencies.
+1. The Conan remote repository list is configured to include any custom repositories needed, allowing the following build steps to pull any private dependencies.
 2. The project is built for the TeamCity agent's native architecture.
 3. The project is built for TI's Sitara family of ARM processors.